ivansifner96/acd-selenium-testing/README.md

 There is a need for a little bit of configuration required for those scripts to work.

-1. There is 5 scripts in total and each of them can be run by typing : python !scriptname!.py => eq. python claim_creation.py.
+1. There are 5 scripts in total and each of them can be run by typing : python !scriptname!.py => eq. python claim_creation.py.
  Note that login script should not be run because it's solely purpose is to provide basic functions to other more important scripts.